cozydev-pink/protosearch/docs/queries.md

 )
 ```

-In order to index our domain type `Book`, we'll need a few things.
+In order to index our domain type `Book`, we'll need a few things:
-An `Analyzer` to convert strings of text into tokens.
+- An `Analyzer` to convert strings of text into tokens.
-A `SearchSchema` to convert from our `Book` type into multiple fields of text.
+- A `SearchSchema` to convert from our `Book` type into multiple fields of text.

 And then to create the index itself with a default field:

 ```scala mdoc:silent